 The onward path continues to be fairly flat, with limited ability to see much in the way of the original wall, and it is only when the path turns a corner that you start to once again get a view of the old wall at Black Carts.

-After a short diversion, the path continues on through more agricultural land, as the landscape shifts from the wild and barren region walked previously, to a more refined and cultivated landscape.
-Personally I prefer the former, but there is a general evolution of the landscape as you head across the wall, and this is strongest as you head up to any major towns or cities.
+After a short diversion, the path continues on through more agricultural land as the landscape shifts from the wild and barren region walked previously, to a more refined and cultivated landscape.
+Personally I prefer the former, but there is an interesting evolution of the landscape as you head across the wall, and this is strongest as you head up to any major towns or cities.

 Here the path diverts off once again, before a short stint following a minor road heading into Walwick.